NicolasPetrisi/go-explore/README.md

 ## Notes

-If a run is either interupted using CTRL-C or through a crash there is a high risk for zombie processes to stay alive.
+If a run is either interupted using CTRL-C or through a crash there is a high risk for zombie processes to stay alive because of multithreading.
 Use 'ps -a' and check for any python processes still running.
-Given that there shouldn't be any for any other reason, kill these zombies using 'killall python3'.
+Given that there shouldn't be any for any other reason, kill these processes using 'killall python3'.
+Otherwise there will be a build-up of zombies that will eventually prevent the program from being able to start.